pzl/uua/README.md

 " >> uua.yaml
 ```

-Then you can continue to run as normal: `uua -c uua.yaml`
+Then you can continue to run as normal: `uua -c uua.yaml`. and POST with:

-And with curl:

 ```sh
 curl -k -XPOST -d '{"user":"yourusername", "pass":"yourpass"}' https://localhost:6089/api/v1/login